 - articles in refereed journals;

 - articles in professional publications;

-- reports dealing with the findings of a project conducted for a governmental agency, non-profit organization, or private company; and consultant reports prepared for the Institute of State and Regional Affairs or similar organizations;
+- reports dealing with the findings of a project conducted for a governmental agency; and consultant reports prepared for the Institute of State and Regional Affairs or similar organizations;

 - a record of continuous productivity in the preparation of papers for professional meetings;

 - a record of outreach or other activities in which there was significant use of candidate’s expertise (consulting, reviewer for refereed journals, journal editor, peer review of grants, speaking engagements, services to governmental agencies, professional and industrial associations, educational institutions, etc.);

 - a record of submitting competitive grant applications and/or a record of securing grants and contracts.
 Successful grant/contract recipients are expected to disseminate the research products of their grants/contracts to the pertinent stakeholders and/or publish their findings in refereed journals, when appropriate.